mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/index.md

     * Read ATLAS SSN files
     * Read and Write SSN2 files and shared MS SQL Server telemetry databases
-    * Record telemetry from McLaren hardware, simulations, and third-party protocols
+    * Record telemetry from Motion Applied hardware, simulations, and third-party protocols
         * Monitor and extract the live telemetry
         * Augment the recording with additional data
     * Read data from third-party files